matter-labs/zksync-era/zk_toolbox/README.md

 ### Ecosystem

-The Zk Stack allows you to either create a new ecosystem or connect to an existing one, including shared bridges with state transition managers.
+ZK Stack allows you to either create a new ecosystem or connect to an existing one.
+An ecosystem includes the components that connects all ZK chains, like the BridgeHub, the shared bridges, and state transition managers.
+[Learn more](https://docs.zksync.io/zk-stack/components/shared-bridges.html).

-To create a Zk Stack project, you must first create an ecosystem:
+To create a ZK Stack project, you must first create an ecosystem:

 `zk_inception ecosystem create`